 - Large live-view screen;

 - No HDMI out;

 Yi 2 camera review – Photo Gallery

 Xiaomi Yi 2 vs GoPro Hero 5

 GoPro proved over the years that they are not just some random action camera manufacturer, they are the leader of this market segment.
-GoPro products integrates the latest technology in order to offer the best image quality.
-Of course this has a price, the GoPro Hero5 Black costs almost twice as the Xiaomi Yi 4K.
+GoPro products integrate the latest technology in order to offer the best image quality.
+Of course, this has a price, the GoPro Hero5 Black costs almost twice the Xiaomi Yi 4K.